gregja/sounds4creativeProjects/README.md

 # sounds4creativeProjects
-selection of samples for creative projects
+Selection of weird sounds recorded to be used in some creative projects

+The sounds prefixed by "pipe" were generated with the Pipe of Soma Lab.